 English: % of training time spent in the workplace by trainees of [specify the VET program] in [specify the given period]

 French: % du temps de formation passé sur le lieu de travail par les étudiants en [spécifiez le programme d'EFP] pendant [spécifiez la période donnée]

 Portuguese: % do tempo de formação passado no local de trabalho pelos formandos de [especifique o programa FEV] em [especifique o período determinado]

 Czech: % času stráveneného na pracovišti z celkového času školení [doplňte program odborného vzdělávání a dobu trvání kurzu]

 What is its purpose?

-The indicator assesses the proportion of training time that the trainees of a given VET program on average spend it the workplace out of the total training time.
+The indicator assesses the proportion of training time that the trainees of a given vocational education and training (VET) program on average spend in the workplace out of the total training time.